YangVincent/YangVincent.github.io/collections/_stories/2020-07-16-hosting-trivia.md

 covering music, culture, history, current events, geography, etc. Before and during the game, people could donate money to the prize pool and the first place team chooses a set of charities to donate to.

-I had an absolute blaste; evidently playing against your friends is far more enjoyable than getting destroyed by human encyclopaedias.
+I had an absolute blast; evidently playing against your friends is far more enjoyable than getting destroyed by human encyclopaedias.

 Arthur had also created several new formats; my favorite was "Person in Question", where he'd show a famous historical scene *about* but not displaying a person.
 For instance,